Benefits of Learning Through Play in Your Child’s Development

 If done right, having a structured playtime included in a school’s learning program can prove to be very effective in shaping the development of that child.
-This is because play is very important for brain development.
+This is because playing is very important for the brain development.
 Through play, a child can explore new concepts.
 With this exploration, new pathways are developed in the brain.

 Also, when it comes to the transition between home life and school life, play-based learning helps the child integrate faster especially in their early learning years.